NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 The University of Central Florida has been excellent all season, finishing third in the American Conference behind fellow tourney teams Houston and Cincinnati.

-UCF has a star on and off the court in 7'6" center Tacko Fall, and he shone Friday in a 73-58 win for the No. 9 Knights win over No. 8 VCU.
+UCF has a star on and off the court in 7'6" center Tacko Fall, and he shined Friday in a 73-58 win for the No. 9 Knights over No. 8 VCU.
 The big guy blocked five shots to go with 13 points and 18 rebounds, which shows you he's no novelty.

-The Knights shot the ball well at 49 percent from the floor, but this is a post-oriented team that can struggle to shoot the ball or to guard shooters themselves.
-And they're in real trouble against a transition team; they're 312th in the nation in KenPom's adjusted tempo rankings.
+The Knights shot the ball well at 49 percent from the floor, but this is a post-oriented team that can struggle to shoot and guard shooters themselves.
+The Knights are in real trouble against a transition team; they're 312th in the nation in KenPom's adjusted tempo rankings.

 24. Minnesota Golden Gophers

 Minnesota is not a three-point-shooting team, converting just 32.5 percent of its chances this season.
-It wasn't surprising that Louisville gave the Gophers open looks, but surprisingly, the Gophers made 11 of them on 27 attempts (40.7 percent).
+It wasn't surprising that Louisville gave up open looks, but surprisingly, the Gophers made 11 of them on 27 attempts (40.7 percent).

-There, more or less, is your margin of victory in the No. 10 Gophers' 86-76 defeat of No. 7 Louisville.
-Here's guessing that phenomenon doesn't repeat itself Saturday against No. 2 Michigan State.
+There is your margin of victory in the No. 10 Gophers' 86-76 defeat of No. 7 Louisville.
+Here's guessing that doesn't repeat itself Saturday against No. 2 Michigan State.

 23. Oregon Ducks

-Another hot upset pick, No. 12 Oregon cashed out when it downed No. 5 Wisconsin, 72-54.
+Another hot upset pick, No. 12 Oregon cashed out when it downed No. 5 Wisconsin 72-54.

 The Ducks were resurgent at season's end and carried that momentum into the tournament behind guard Payton Pritchard and big man Kenny Wooten.